NMA93/Accessibility-Designer-Guide/docs/design-rules/animations.md

 ---

 ## Blinking and hectic animations
-In principle, animations on a website should not be hectic or blinking fast.
+Animations on a website should not be hectic or blinking fast.
 The [W3C – Three Flashes](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold "W3C – Three Flashes"){:target="_blank"} guidelines prescribe the following rule.
 Content should not blink more than 3 times per second.
 This prevents the animation from triggering a seizure or physical reaction.

 ---